Parking Violation Fee Collection Not Out of Reach

 Not all private parking companies have gone down the road of issuing their parking violations.
-Smaller operations, in particular, might operate under a belief that the additional workload to manage violations is beyond their budget or their resources.
+Smaller operations, in particular, might operate under the belief that the additional workload to manage violations is beyond their budget or their resources.
 If a small staff contingent is already overworked, why would they want to add another level of responsibility?
 Wouldn’t it be easier to either forgo violations entirely or farm the process out to a 3rd party?
 Don’t jump to that conclusion too quickly.
 While there are hurdles to navigate and pros and cons to consider, many smaller private companies successfully manage violations.
 They generate a positive return on investment while seeing other operational benefits as well.
 We’ve outlined a few things to think about so you can decide what makes the most sense for you.

 Know what parking tickets or charges are possible before you start